Wake up: Modern Strategies to Recognize and Combat Sleepiness in Narcolepsy and Idiopathic Hypersomnia - A Virtual Grand Round Series

 - Emerging agents for narcolepsy and IH

-- Examine published data sets documenting the variable frequency and clinical characteristics of narcolepsy type 1 (NT-1), narcolepsy type 2 (NT-2), and IH to improve condition differentiation and timely diagnosis.
+- Examine clinical characteristics and variable diagnostic considerations of narcolepsy type 1 (NT-1), narcolepsy type 2 (NT-2), and idiopathic hypersomnia (IH) to improve condition differentiation and timely diagnosis.

 - Identify the biologic mechanism underlying the overlapping effectiveness of traditional and low sodium oxybate in patients with NT1-, NT2-, and IH-associated EDS, and use this information to identify individuals that may be appropriate candidates for their use.

-- Describe the mechanisms of action and clinical profiles of recently approved therapeutic strategies for EDS secondary to narcolepsy to discern how and for whom these agents can be effectively and safely prescribed.
+- Compare the patient selection for and clinical profiles of traditional (e.g., modafinil, SSRIs) and recently approved (e.g., pitolisant, solriamfetol, low sodium oxybate) agents for EDS secondary to narcolepsy and/or IH to discern how and for whom these agents can be effectively and safely prescribed.

 Russell Rosenberg, PhD, D.ABSM (Chair)